 We extend the CP-QMC method to the two-dimensional model with square geometry and periodic boundary conditions.
 Based on our mean-field analysis, we perform multiple self-consistency runs, each initialized from trial states drawn from the different regimes identified in the mean-field solution, to overcome convergence issues in the self-consistency procedure.
 As an illustrative example, we focus on a CP-QMC simulations on a $4\times 4$ lattice with PBC.

 Following this procedure, we compare observables on the $4\times 4$ lattice with periodic boundary conditions obtained from CP-QMC and DMRG simulations.
-As shown in Fig.~\ref{fig:cpmc-dmrg-pbc-compare}(a--b), the CP-QMC energies agree with DMRG to within a relative error of $10^{-3}$, demonstrating excellent consistency at this system size.
+As shown in Fig.~\ref{fig:cpmc-dmrg-pbc-compare}(a--b), the CP-QMC energies agree with the DMRG results within a relative error of $10^{-3}$, demonstrating excellent consistency at this system size.
 Furthermore, the order parameters in Fig.~\ref{fig:cpmc-dmrg-pbc-compare}(c) reveal two first-order phase transitions: from the QAH phase to the BNDS phase at $V=1.53$ and from the BNDS phase to the SNI phase at $V=1.56$.
 These discontinuous jumps in the QAH, BNDS, and SNI order parameters match the DMRG-determined phase boundaries.
-Similarly, Fig.~\ref{fig:cpmc-dmrg-pbc-compare}(d) shows the bipartite entanglement entropy $S_\mathrm{E}$ exhibiting step-like jumps at $V=1.53$ and $V=1.56$, further confirming the consistency of the transition points in both methods.
+Similarly, Fig.~\ref{fig:cpmc-dmrg-pbc-compare}(d) presents the bipartite entanglement entropy $S_E = -\text{Tr}(\rho_A \ln \rho_A)$, obtained from the reduced density matrix of subsystem $A$.
+Clear step-like jumps are observed at $V=1.53$ and $V=1.56$, further confirming the consistency of the transition points identified by the two methods.

 Finally, we extend the CP-QMC simulations to larger torus geometries.
 Figure~\ref{fig:pbc_order_fss_ana}(a-c) shows the evolution of the order parameters with increasing system size: the two first‑order transitions remain sharply defined even as $L$ grows.
 Notably, the BNDS phase boundary shifts toward weaker coupling at larger system size, stabilizing in the window $V=1.4$ to $V=1.6$.